Chart Color Schemes

 Employment performance in Endeavour Hills - South has been below expectations when compared to most other areas nationally

 Endeavour Hills - South has a well-educated workforce with strong representation in manufacturing and industrial sectors.
-Its unemployment rate is 5.4%, with an estimated employment growth of 3.7% over the past year.
+Its unemployment rate is 5.4% and it experienced an estimated employment growth of 3.7% over the past year.

-As of June 2025, there are 7,044 residents employed, with an unemployment rate of 5.4%.
-This is 0.8% higher than Greater Melbourne's rate of 4.6%, and workforce participation is lower at 59.4% compared to Greater Melbourne's 64.1%.
-Leading employment industries include health care & social assistance, retail trade, and manufacturing.
-Manufacturing has a particularly notable concentration, with employment levels at 1.6 times the regional average.
+As of June 2025, 7,044 residents are employed while the unemployment rate is 0.8% higher than Greater Melbourne's rate of 4.6%.
+Workforce participation is lower at 59.4%, compared to Greater Melbourne's 64.1%.
+Leading employment industries among residents include health care & social assistance, retail trade, and manufacturing, with a notable concentration in manufacturing at 1.6 times the regional average.
+However, professional & technical services have limited presence at 7.4% compared to the regional average of 10.1%.

-Professional & technical services have limited presence with 7.4% employment compared to 10.1% regionally.
 The area appears to offer limited local employment opportunities based on Census data.
-Over the 12 months to June 2025, employment increased by 3.7%, while labour force increased by 4.4%, resulting in an unemployment rise of 0.7 percentage points.
-In contrast, Greater Melbourne experienced employment growth of 3.5% and labour force growth of 4.0%, with a 0.5 percentage point rise in unemployment.
-State-level data to Sep-25 shows VIC employment grew by 1.08% year-on-year, adding 39,880 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May 2025 suggest national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Endeavour Hills - South's employment mix suggests local growth of approximately 6.3%% over five years and 13.2% over ten years, though this is a simple weighting extrapolation for illustrative purposes and does not take into account localised population projections.
+Over the 12 months to June 2025, employment increased by 3.7% while labour force increased by 4.4%, leading to an unemployment rise of 0.7 percentage points.
+In contrast, Greater Melbourne experienced employment growth of 3.5% and a smaller increase in unemployment.
+State-level data from Nov-25 shows Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with an unemployment rate of 4.7%.
+Nationally, the unemployment rate is 4.3%, with employment growth outpacing the national average of 0.14%.
+National employment forecasts from May-25 project a 6.6% increase over five years and 13.7% over ten years.
+Applying these projections to Endeavour Hills - South's employment mix suggests local employment should increase by 6.3% over five years and 13.2% over ten years, though this is a simple extrapolation for illustrative purposes and does not account for localised population projections.

 Frequently Asked Questions - Employment